FabianGermany/FaceRecognitionRobot/README.md

 ## Instructions
+Learning procedure:
-Learning procedure: If there are people that should be detected, simply add a new folder of their name and some pictures of them inside the folder "data/known_persons".
+If there are people that should be detected, simply add a new folder of their name and some pictures of them inside the folder "data/known_persons".
 Everytime when the list of people is extended or changed, run "Create_new_embeddings.py".
+Make sure there are no umlauts used for the names.

 Run "Facerec.py" in order to run the detection program itself.

-For more information see project documentation file (.docx).
+For more information see project documentation file (.docx) which is not availabe here on GitHub.

 ## Installation
 Python 3.7.x is recommended (It works on 3.7.6 and 3.7.9 for sure).